The permesso di soggiorno (residence permit)

 This permesso is linked to the decreto flussi.
 If the employer is issued the nulla osta for the worker from the Sportello Unico per l’Immigrazione, the worker can enter Italy according to the rules of the decreto flussi.
 The worker obtains a permesso for 1 year if the employment contract is for tempo determinato (fixed term) and for 2 years if the contract is for tempo indeterminato, thus permanent.

 This permesso is given to people who come to Italy to work in the agriculture or tourism sector for a period ranging from 20 days to 9 months.
 Also this type of permesso is linked to the decreto flussi and the employer must request a nulla osta from the Sportello Unico per l’Immigrazione for the worker to enter Italy.
 The permesso is valid for a maximum of 9 months.
 With this permesso, the worker cannot perform employed or self-employed work, but only the seasonal work for which he comes to Italy.
-However, it can convert it into a permesso per lavoro subordinato if he obtains a contract of at least 1 year or a tempo indeterminato contract.
+However, it can be converted it into a permesso per lavoro subordinato if he obtains a contract of at least 1 year or a tempo indeterminato contract.

 This type of permesso is also linked to the decreto flussi and the person who decides to start a work activity in Italy must apply for a nulla osta at the Sportello Unico per l’Immigrazione.
 The person must also meet specific requirements, such as accommodation and the necessary licenses to carry out the activity for which he comes to Italy.
 This permesso has a maximum duration of 2 years.